 The student requires special education services to address the AD/HD and its effects.
 (81)

-Once it has been determined that a student qualifies for services under IDEA or Section 504, an intervention plan and necessary services must be set up and implemented.
+Once it has been determined that a student qualifies for services under IDEA or even Section 504, an intervention plan and necessary services must be set up and implemented.
+These plans are referred to as an Individualized Education Program or IEPs.

-Intervention plans may include reasonable accommodations which are required to be made under section 504.
-Students who qualify under IDEA automatically qualify for services under section 504 but the reverse isn’t the same.
+Individualized Education Programs may just include reasonable accommodations which are required to be made under section 504.
 Section 504 can cover students in need of accommodations who do not qualify for services under IDEA.
 These accommodations may include seating a student at the front of the class, allowing extra time to complete tasks, ignoring impulsive calling out, providing immediate praise and rewards, providing short breaks between activities, allowing the student to stand while working, and allowing the student to have a set of books both at home and at school.
 (Ashley 77)

 Intervention under IDEA can implement the same accommodations that were implemented under Section 504 but it can also include related special services directed towards intervening and helping the student.
 Related services, as listed under IDEA, include (but are not limited to): Speech-language pathology services, transportation, occupational therapy, orientation and mobility services, parent counseling and training, physical therapy, audiology services, counseling services, early identification and assessment of disabilities in children, medical services, psychological services, recreation, rehabilitation counseling services, school nurse services that enable a child with a disability to receive a FAPE as described in his or her IEP, social work services, interpreting services.
 (Rief, Practical Techniques 398)

-A number of effective learning strategies can be implemented Some strategies involve use of a mnemonic device that assists a student in understanding and completing a task, usually by specifying a series of steps to be completed in sequential order.
+A number of effective learning strategies can be implemented by teachers who have IEPs for students with disabilities.
+These strategies can also be used by teachers for students who do not qualify for help under the Individuals with Disabilities Education Act.
+Some strategies involve use of a mnemonic device that assists a student in understanding and completing a task, usually by specifying a series of steps to be completed in sequential order.
 Teachers can also implement other things to help students in academic areas such as providing a manipulative for math, substituting non-written projects such as oral reports for written assignments, practicing writing words with special pens to encourage spelling practice, and brainstorming in class.
 To enhance social skills teachers could have children greet each other, give group assignments, allow students time to practice listening and responding, and do other activities that teach social skills in small groups.
 (Rief, Practical Techniques 227)

 Behavior intervention is often implemented with students with ADHD.
 Behavior intervention rewards good behavior in order to replace unwanted behavior.
 Ashley states, “Despite appearances, most AD/HD children really do want to do what is right.
 They are very responsive to praise and, if they know it is readily available, they will work to earn it.”
 (127) Praise is easy for anyone to give.
 Rewards and positive reinforcements for good behavior can include verbal praise, positive phone calls home, class applause, recognition at awards assemblies, and playing a game with friends (Rief, Practical Guide 102).

 Another intervention that can help with ADHD is medical intervention.
+Many people do not know that medical professionals can be a part of the child’s team for intervention under IDEA.
 Controlling hyperactivity and impulsive behavior appears to be most effectively accomplished with medication (often methylphenidate or Ritalin).
 (Hardman, Drew, and Egan 188) Medical intervention such as prescription medication must be done by medical professionals.
 This will usually require multiple follow ups.
-Doctors like to hear educators’ opinion on the effect of the medication on classroom behavior.
+Doctors like to hear educators’ opinions on the effect of the medication on classroom behavior so that they can adjust medication appropriately.